YaLTeR/blog/content/posts/hl-video-capturing/index.md

 tags:
 - bxt-rs
 - vulkan
+- rust
 - half-life
+summary: |
+  I describe the inner workings of my new video recording tool in bxt-rs.
+It can record in-game footage from Half-Life at 1920×1080@60 at up to 3 times faster than real-time on a reasonably powerful PC.

+  I explain the general principles of specialized video recording tools, show how the bxt-rs video recording integrates into the game loop, and how to share frame buffers between OpenGL and Vulkan.
+I then talk about how I implemented the color conversion, the video encoding step, and how I optimized the performance by using two threads and correct GPU memory types.
 ---

 [Half-Life] is a famous first-person shooter released in 1998.
 These days Half-Life has a [vibrant speedrunning community](https://www.speedrun.com/hl1) where players try their best to complete the game as fast as humanly possible.
 Single-sitting speedruns, when people play through the game from start to finish, are usually streamed and recorded live.
 But [segmented](https://www.youtube.com/sourceruns) or [tool-assisted](https://docs.google.com/spreadsheets/d/1J53EGbAl3dASEsda0gEg-oVqtPm9sGHmy59sORU3GJM/edit?usp=sharing) speedruns—big projects that take weeks or months to complete—use demo files, which capture player actions and can be played back in-game.
 The demos are recorded to videos post-factum, typically at high resolution and quality.
 This video recording of demos can be done faster than real-time, which can save multiple real-life hours.